 Today’s July 4th, American Independence Day.
 Across the nation, Americans are taking work off and celebrating the day we declared independence from British rule.
 Since it falls on a Monday this year, everyone is extra thrilled about the three-day weekend.
 Celebrations, fireworks, and barbecues are taking place in every corner of the land.
-Just like with Memorial Day, today’s blog will be about the holiday!
+Just like on Memorial Day, today’s blog will be about the holiday!

 History of July 4th

 On July 4, 1776, British colonists declared their independence from the crown.
 Tensions had been high for years as the crown imposed laws and restrictions that the colonists felt violated their rights as Englishmen.
-Prior to 1763, colonists enjoyed great autonomy from the King.
-However, after the war with the French, the King found himself in debt.
+Prior to 1763, colonists enjoyed great autonomy from the King, but after the war with the French, the King found himself in debt.
 The King decided that the colonists’ days of autonomy were over.
 In 1763, he restricted their expansion west.
 No need to get into any more wars with the French.

-Then, over the ensuing years, he and Parliament passed a slew of laws designed to tax the colonists so that they paid for their own defense and the cost of the war with the French.
+Over the ensuing years, he and Parliament passed a slew of laws designed to tax the colonists so that they paid for their own defense and the cost of the war with the French.
 It was to protect them, right?
 They should pay!

 The tradition continued informally until 1941, when Congress declared the day a federal holiday.
-The day has always had major importance to Americans, and is our biggest secular holiday.
+The day has always had major importance to Americans and is our biggest secular holiday.

 July 4th Celebrations

-Fourth of July BBQs are as American as apple pie and, if you’re not having one, at least ten people you know are.
+Fourth of July BBQs are as American as apple pie, and if you’re not having one, at least ten people you know are.
 This hugely popular tradition gets everyone together for two of the holiday’s most important pastimes: watching fireworks and drinking.
 BBQs are a must for anyone wanting to celebrate the holiday.

 Nothing says you love your country more than blowing up a small piece of it.
 Pretty much every city in America has a fireworks celebration.
 People across America have their own celebrations in their backyards.
 You’ll hear the sound of M80s all day long.
 When the sun goes down, everyone trickles out from their BBQs to watch their town’s fireworks.
 (The best BBQs are the ones where you can see the fireworks without having to leave the party!)
-The biggest and most famous fireworks displays are in Boston, Washington D.C., New York, and Philadelphia.
+The biggest and most famous fireworks displays are in Boston, Washington DC, New York, and Philadelphia.

 Go out and celebrate the founding of America.
 If you’re not American, go hang out with some and join in the fun!
 It’s a good excuse to socialize.
-So HAPPY 4TH OF JULY!!
+So HAPPY 4TH OF JULY!